17 Visualization

 geom_point()

-geom_histogram() shows the distribution of one continuous variable.
-Control the resolution with bins or binwidth:
+geom_histogram() shows the distribution of one continuous variable, and you control the resolution with bins or binwidth:

 ggplot(penguins, aes(x = body_mass_g)) +